On this page

 Staging process for inmates being transferred from metropolitan reception centres

-To further reduce risk, CSNSW has introduced a 7-day staging process that will ensure inmates transferred from reception centres in metropolitan Sydney are quarantined from the main population in a regional facility for 7-days with a test on day 5 prior to being cleared to join the main population.
+CSNSW has in place a 5-day staging process for Macquarie and Hunter Correctional Centres which will ensure inmates transferred from other centres across the state are quarantined from the main population for 5-days prior to being cleared to join the main population.

 Personal protective equipment (PPE)

 Inmates moving through a correctional centre reception room/intake, on escort and attending court must wear a face mask.
-Additionally, any COVID-19 positive inmates are required to wear a mask when interacting with staff but not while they are alone in cell.
+Additionally, any COVID-19 positive inmates are required to wear a mask when interacting with staff but not while they are alone in cell- although if an inmate asks for a mask to wear in-cell they will be provided with masks.
 Hand sanitiser is available to all inmates in common areas.

 Rapid antigen screening tests

-At key locations, with the support of JH&FMHN, CSNSW has introduced Rapid Antigen Screening Tests for staff and inmates to help detect and identify potential COVID-19 cases.
+At all correctional centre locations, with the support of JH&FMHN, CSNSW has introduced Rapid Antigen Screening Tests for staff and inmates to help detect and identify potential COVID-19 cases.

 Programs and Education